hlovatt/tag2ver/README.md

   4. Git commits all modified files with given description.

-  5. Git tags git repository with given version and given description.
+  5. Git tags git repository with given version.

   6. Pushes to remote git (if remote exists).